You are viewing a story from harrypotterfanfiction.com

 View Online | Printer Friendly Version of Entire Story

 Chapter 4: Epiphany, Epiphany, Epiphany

 It had nearly been a month since Lucius had pulled that horrific stunt on Narcissa.
-She seemed to be struck with luck this year, given the fact that it had been an ideal final year so far.

 Eventually by morning, whatever enchantment Lucius had cast had finally began to wear off.
 As soon as the distance had become pragmatic, Narcissa had jumped and ran as far away from the staircase as possible, her wits traumatized.
 Still clueless about the password for the Common Room, she’d proceeded into the Great Hall, awaiting the golden moment of breakfast.